 Point is your first attempt is not a failure, it’s your learning piece!
 So learn everything you can from it!

-In short you learn how to prepare and how to do a debrief with yourself when it doesn’t go according to plan.
+You learn how to prepare and how to do a debrief with yourself when it doesn’t go according to plan.
 And in the middle?
 In the middle you actually learn how to make the ice cream charms as well.
 Perfect right?

 Feel inspired to learn all this?
 You can buy the charms class now!